Review and road test of the Citroen e-C4

 Market and Model

-Prices for the e-C4 sit mainly in the £28,500 to £30,500 bracket (after deduction of the £1,500 government grant) and there are three trim levels to choose from - 'Sense', 'Shine Edition' and 'Shine Plus'.
+Prices for the e-C4 sit mainly in the £31,500 to £36,500 bracket and there are three trim levels to choose from - 'Sense', 'C-Series Edition' and 'Shine Plus'.
 All variants offer a tablet computer holder for front seat passengers, LED interior lighting, a rear parking camera and adaptive cruise control further up the range.
 But you'll need to stretch to top 'Shine Plus' trim to get the brand's premium hi-fi system featuring uprated speakers and the addition of a subwoofer.